dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
+* Tweaked a few things in the structure of install
+* Rewrote and sped up mktags
+* Updated the documentation in mktags.1
+* Updated the documentation in axiom.txt
-* Added an option to open up a split window horizontally in globaldump.vim
+* Tweaked a few settings in globaldump.vim
-* Added an option setting to control which type of split window in settings.vim
+* Fixed a couple bugs in mcompile.vim
+* Fixed an inconsistency in one of the options and tweaked mstatus.vim
+* Fixed a bug in mtags.vim
+* Tweaked a couple options in settings.vim
+* Changed a few settings in vimrc